API Reference

 Parameters:

-• source_directory (str) – Directory containing audio files to organize
+• source_dir (str) – Source directory containing audio files

 • destination_root (str) – Root directory for organized files